BattMoTeam/BattMo/Documentation/units.rst

     1

 .. note:: If a string is given which is not supported, BattMo will return an error.
-However, care must be taken as a string which is supported but used in error will not throw an error.
+However, care must be taken as all supported strings will work, even if they are used by mistake. i.e. make sure you do not write milli if you mean centi!